Bachelor's Degree in Integrative Human Health

-Nils K. Nelson Associate Professor of Integrative Human Health
+Nils K. Nelson Endowed Professor of Integrative Human Health

 Durocher focuses on teaching, research and service in biological sciences, health sciences and integrative human health.
 He is also the director of the multidisciplinary Integrative Physiology and Health Sciences Center.

 Hassan Naji focuses on teaching biological and integrative human health courses.
 Naji believes in getting back to the community through volunteer work to area schools and career centers.

 Assistant Professor of Integrative Human Health

 Matt is a Kinesiologist who specializes in Exercise and Health Psychology, with a particular focus on the behaviors of children and adolescents.
-As a PNW faculty member, he focuses on teaching, research and service in integrative human health.
+As a PNW faculty member, he focuses on teaching, research, and service in the Integrative Human Health program.